-- Clean the mushrooms as necessary, and then place them into a bowl with 5 cups of water.
+- Clean the mushrooms and then place them into a bowl with 5 cups of water.
 Allow them to soak for 30 minutes to 1 hour.

-- Drain the mushrooms, preserving the water, and sautée them and the peeled and chopped onion in separate skillets, using 2 tablespoons of butter for each, and placing the 4 cloves of chopped and peeled garlic with the onions.
-Sautée until the onion is browned and the mushrooms have let out their water.
-Place the water and the 1 cup chicken stock into a large casserole pot and bring to a boil.
+- Drain the mushrooms, preserving the water, and sautée them and the peeled and chopped onion in separate skillets, using 2 tablespoons of butter for each.
+Place the garlic in the skillet with the onions.
+Sautée until the onions are browned and the mushrooms have released their liquid.
+Place the water and the chicken stock into a large casserole pot and bring to a boil.

 - Combine the onions with the mushrooms, then place them both into the casserole pot.
-Add in the chopped potatoes, the salt, and the pepper.
+Add in the potatoes, salt, and pepper.
 Cook until the potatoes are soft, or 30 minutes over low heat.

-- (Optional) Hard boil 3 eggs to add into the dish at the end.
+- Optional step: Hard-boil the eggs to add into the dish at the end.

-- Add the coriander, dill, and oregano, alongside the 1/2 cup heavy cream, and the remaining 4 tablespoons of butter, into the casserole dish.
+- Add the coriander, dill, oregano, heavy cream, and the remaining 4 tablespoons of butter into the casserole dish.
 Stir until the butter has melted: it will form a thin skin on top when not agitated.
 Serve, optionally with the hard boil eggs, and also optionally but highly recommended with sour cream.

 Questions & Answers